joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 Writing `INSERT` commands by hand will quickly become tiresome, and is not the usual mode of entering data into a real database.
 Typically the database will support software (such as a web app, or an enterprise system) that generates data insertion and update commands automatically.
 Another way we might load a lot of data quickly is to read in a file containing (presumably machine-generated) `INSERT` commands.
 In `psql` you can execute SQL commands from a file using the `\i` command.

 I have provided a script file containing 100 lines of purchase data on the GitHub repository that supports this book.
 You may find the file `purchases.txt` at https://github.com/joeclark-phd/databasebook-postgres, in the "psql_scripts" folder.
-I have downloaded this file to my computer, a Windows laptop, and saved it in the directory `C:/psql_scripts`, so for me the command looks like this:
+If I have downloaded this file to a Windows laptop and saved it in the directory `C:/psql_scripts`, the command looks like this:

     lab1=# \i c:/psql_scripts/purchases.sql
     INSERT 0 1